- Religion and Philosophy»

 - Look for opportunities to be generous.
 As you look around, you will find opportunities to use our time and talents to serve others.
 But be sure to ask God for guidance and wisdom in whatever we do.
 The Holy Spirit will guide into us all truth (John 16:13), he will show us how to express love and generosity in specific ways

 - Commit to Biblical stewardship.
 If we believe that God owns everything, including our money and time, then we will be less tempted to hold on to what we have, and more likely to be generous.
 It is important for us to accept that we are not the owners of the things we possess and so strive to be responsible managers.

 Do you consider yourself as having a generous heart?
 I am ...

 Prayer for a Generous Heart

-Heavenly Father, thank you for your great heart of generosity towards me, that you gave your Son to die for me.
-Thank you that your love is poured in my heart by the Holy Spirit so that I can be generous to others.
+Heavenly Father, thank you for your great heart of generosity towards me.
+You gave your Son to die for me.
+Thank you that your love is poured in my heart by the Holy Spirit so that I can be generous at all times.
 Today, I make a fresh commitment to respond to others with generosity of heart.
 In Jesus' Name I pray.
 Amen.

-God is generous, so as his children, we must reflect his heart of generosity.
+God is generous and as his children we reflect his heart of generosity.
 He owns everything, and he gives us health and faculty to work, not just for ourselves, but for others.

 Let us give cheerfully and generously knowing that we will never be poorer for doing so.
-Instead, just as we freely receive, freely we give, and we experience the joy of true generosity.
-The world is waiting for our love and kindness,
+Instead, we will live with a sense of God's abundance in our lives every day.
+Daily we freely receive of God's bountiful blessings, so freely we give and experience the joy of true generosity.
+The world is waiting for our love and kindness.